jjjjonathan/my-website/src/content/bio.md

-I'm a self-taught web developer based in Los Angeles.
-I love creating stuff, problem-solving, and bringing good design to life, all while learning new things quickly.
+I'm a web developer in Los Angeles.
+I love creating stuff, problem-solving, and bringing good design to life.

 Currently, I'm a Front-End Software Engineer at [Inspiren](https://inspiren.com).